Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Propagation

-Rattlesnake Calathea (Goeppertia insignis) is propagated by plant division at the beginning of the growing season during repotting.
+Rattlesnake Calathea (Goeppertia insignis) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia

-Rattlesnake Calathea (Goeppertia insignis) growing problems include drooping leaves, yellow leaves, loss of leaf color, brown leaf tips, plant death, pests and diseases among others.
+Rattlesnake Plant (Goeppertia insignis) growing problems include drooping leaves, plant dying, yellow leaves, loss of leaf color, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Drooping leaves